GREAT BARRINGTON

 ABOUT US

-The Great Barrington Library Fund (GBLF) was founded in 2024 to help raise funds for our libraries, spurred by the critical need to renovate Ramsdell Library in the hamlet of Housatonic within the town of Great Barrington.
-The Ramsdell was a gift of Theodore Ramsdell, who was president of Monument Mills.
-It was built in 1906 and designed by Boston architects McLean & Wright and was listed on the National Register of Historic Places in 2014.
+The Great Barrington Library Fund (GBLF) was founded in 2024 as a MA non-profit corporation to help raise funds for our libraries, spurred by the critical need to renovate Ramsdell Library in the village of Housatonic within the town of Great Barrington.

 RAMSDELL LIBRARY